We return to our alphabetical tour of our collection with a stroll through George Davison’s onion field.

 According to The Times, Davison’s work clearly fell into the ‘admirable’ category:

 Not all reviewers, however, were so positive.
-The Globe magazine, for example, commenting:
+The Globe magazine, for example, commented:

 As Davison’s photographic career took off, he was also to enjoy financial success.